-The Tom Simpson Retro Ride runs through quiet pastoral countryside on roads Tom used to train, where he forged his ambition to become a world class professional cyclist, and where he first raced.
-There are two distances; the 60-kilometre ‘Moyenne’ route and the 84-kilometre ‘Grand’.
+The route runs through quiet pastoral countryside on roads Tom used when he was training.
+These roads were where he forged his ambition to become a world class professional cyclist, and where he rode his first races.
+There are two distances; the 50-kilometre ‘Moyenne’ route and the 84-kilometre ‘Grand’.
 They both explore the quiet lanes of North Nottinghamshire, with short dips into North Lincolnshire and South Yorkshire.
 The routes are mostly flat, with some rolling sections and one steep climb.
 The rides share most of the same roads, with the Moyenne only missing the Grand’s northern section.
 You can choose which route you ride on the day.

 Stop press: New for 2022!
 There will be a team trophy presented to the best turned out six riders wearing the same retro kit and same brand of bikes.
 The award will be judged before and during the ride.
 So get your mates to enter with you.